 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
 Read our credit card methodology here.How LendingTree Rates Credit Cards?

 Our experts rate credit cards based on several factors including card benefits, bonus offers and independent research.
 Credit card issuers do not influence or have a say in our card ratings.
-Read our credit card methodology here.Intro purchase APR: 0% intro APR for 21 months from account opening on purchases, then a 17.24%, 23.74%, or 28.99% Variable APR applies.
+Read our credit card methodology here.Intro purchase APR: 0% intro APR for 21 months from account opening , then a 17.24%, 23.74%, or 28.99% Variable APR applies.

 The Wells Fargo Reflect® Card gives you almost two years to pay off your purchase or balance transfer with no interest, potentially saving you hundreds in interest payments.
 And while it doesn’t come with a rewards program or sign-up bonus, you will get up to $600 of cellphone protection.